jawahar-shazab/docs/docs/api.md

 GET /v1/agents/getAgentNetworks/:agentId
 ```

-Fetches the network configuration of a specific agent.
+This API fetches the network configuration details of a specific agent, identified by the `agentId`.
+It includes information such as IP addresses, network interfaces, and other connectivity data.

 #### 19. Discover Cameras (Username and Password)